-ChiTeen Lit Fest
+UNCONFIRMED: ChiTeen Lit Fest

-On April 24-25, you can attend a Lit fest that focuses on works by teens FOR teens.
+In April, you can attend a Lit fest that focuses on works by teens FOR teens.
 There will be panels and workshops, but also access to published authors for connections and advice.

 Essays, poetry, graphic novels and more are welcome as part of the festival competitions and reviews.